FOLLOW US ON SOCIAL FOR UPDATES REGARDING OUR OFFERINGS, APIARY, AND DAY-TO-DAY LIFE: @abideculturecoffee

 Should I put my coffee in the refrigerator or freezer to extend the shelf life?

 Please don't.
 Just don't.
 Putting coffee in the refrigerator or freezer actually exacerbates the coffee.
 Coffee is water soluble and once water and coffee touch: extraction begins.
+SCIENCE!
 Frozen coffee will thaw and moisture will escape.
 Extraction.

 What is the difference between a Ristretto, a Doppio, and a Lungo?